roarkb/muscle_tracker/README.md

 muscle_tracker
 ==============
 #### a simple fitness assistance web application:
-* add/update/delete exercises on a calendar list view
+* track exercise progress on a calendar list view
 * dashboard view to see how long it has been since you did a particular exercise

 #### usage